Limits and Deficits of the SDGs - a Critical Perspective

 IFLA | CC BY 4.0

 Goal 4 places great emphasis on inclusive and quality education for all as well as lifelong learning, but civic education is not mentioned.
-Political understanding is crucial in the creation of an active and informed population who are able to participate in democratic processes and make informed decisions.
-Political awareness helps citizens to understand the world, our rights and responsibilities, and strive for a fairer and more sustainable planet.
+Political understanding is crucial in the creation of an active and informed population who are able to participate in democratic processes and make educated decisions.

 Governmental transparency has now become much easier with the concept of open source and modern technology.
 Open government allows free access to government-held information, and for citizens be informed about and involved in government proceedings.

-Technology and Digitalisation Shortfalls
+Technology and Digitalisation

 We must also be aware of the risks and dangers that unregulated development of technology could have.
 Artificial intelligence and robotics are already fundamentally changing the way we work and live.
 Issues such as cybersecurity and data protection are completely overlooked despite global challenges already arising.